sandeepdewangan/1-next-basics/README.md

 6. Faster initial page load
 7. SEO improved
 8. Efficient streaming: user start seeing content faster instead of waiting for entire page to render on the server.

+### Server Rendering Strategies

+1. Static Rendering
+2. Dynamic Rendering
+3. Streaming

+**Static:** Building HTML pages when building an application.
+Once built these pages are cached by the CDN and serve instantly to the users.
+Ex.
+Blog posts, e-commerce product listings, documentation and marketing pages.
+It is a DEFAULT strategy.

+<mark>NOTE: In development pages are re-rendered on every request to reflect the latest changes.</mark>

+**Dynamic:** Routes are rendered uniqely for each user when they make a request.
+Eg. To show personalized data when user request data, social media feeds.

+Next.js switches automatically to dynamic rendering when it detects a call to a dynamic API/function.
+For eg.

+- cookies()
+- headers()
+- connection()
+- draftMode()
+- searchParams prop
+- after()

+To use dynamic force use:
+`export const dynamic = 'force-dynamic'`